HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 Therefore, by applying this rule, we reduced many keys
 ### Over Engineering [TODO REF]
 Over engineering or early optimization is the mistake I made in this project.
 At the beginning of the project, we aim too much on designing the folder structure without the real requirement support.
 The general security standard is too high to ignore the real functionality design.
 Both resulted the development efficiency is low.
+However, the process finally does provide a relatively clear structure to allow me to extend the code structures.

 ## Tools Utilization
 ## Live Debug